-The overall atmosphere and look of a retail store can have a big impact on sales.
-As a business, you will have to think about how the lighting, music and layout within your stores is making your customers feel and how to attract customers to buy your product.
+The overall atmosphere and look of a retail store can have a big impact on customer spending.
+As a business, you will have to think about how the lighting, music, layout and merchandising within your stores is making your customers feel and how to attract customers to buy your product.
 If your store environment is making your customers feel good, then it is likely that they will stay and make an impulse purchase.
 Check out the following techniques to increase sales in your store.

 In store lighting

-Lighting plays a huge role in the overall atmosphere of your retail store.
+Lighting plays a huge role in your retail store environment.
 You can use it to shine a literal spotlight on the products you want to promote, create an ambience throughout your entire retail space, or draw attention to promotional material.

 - Ambient lighting is the main lighting source in a store, usually the brightest ceiling lights.
 It is there to provide enough general lighting for customers to be able to navigate around the shop.